thedirtyd/yet-another-media-player/BETA_WORKFLOW_GUIDE.md

 ### Documentation Files
 **Note**: The workflow only modifies `.js` files in the `src/` directory.
 Documentation files like `README.md` are left unchanged to preserve your manual documentation control.

+### HACS Integration
+**Important**: The workflow creates Git tags but does NOT create GitHub Releases or trigger HACS notifications.
+To create a HACS release:
+1. Go to GitHub → Releases
+2. Create a new release from the tag
+3. Add release notes
+4. Publish the release

 ## Troubleshooting

 ### Workflow Fails